Caring Kitchen Project

-The Caring Kitchen Project will include the following components:
+The Caring Kitchen Project includes the following components:

-- Offering a weekly delivery of four meals to cancer patients and their families in Ukiah, Redwood Valley, and Willits
+- Offering a weekly delivery of four meals to cancer patients and their families in the Ukiah, Redwood Valley, and Willits area

-- Training teen volunteers to prepare wholesome meals three afternoons per week
+- Training teen volunteers to prepare wholesome meals two afternoons per week

 - Preparing nutritious meals with many ingredients sourced from local organic farmers and community members